alu-rodriguez/tesis-incem-rodriguez-2025/README.md

 ## 🌐 English Overview (EN) / Descripción en Inglés

-This repository contains the models, experimental artifacts, and final PDF for the undergraduate thesis *“Modal Abstractions for Smart-Contract Verification”* (written in **Spanish**) by **Matías Nicolás Incem** and **Alejandra Alicia Rodríguez**, Department of Computer Science, University of Buenos Aires (UBA), 2025.
+This repository contains the models, experimental artifacts, and final PDF for the undergraduate thesis *“Experimental Validation of Modal Abstractions for Smart Contracts”* (written in **Spanish**) by **Matías Nicolás Incem** and **Alejandra Alicia Rodríguez**, Department of Computer Science, University of Buenos Aires (UBA), 2025.

 The thesis work includes: